Become an apprentice

 The entry requirements will be based on the requirements of the apprenticeship you are looking to start and may include:

-• Your role being matched to the apprenticeship you are looking to start, e.g. your apprenticeship must be linked to the job role you are continuing to work in.
+• Your current role being matched to the apprenticeship you want to star, though the training must be relevant to your work.

 What does an apprenticeship include?